MoonPoet/xaprb-src/content/blog/2007/mysql-toolkit-distribution-620-released.md

 *   Added more hooks for plugins before and after archiving.
 *   Documentation.
-*   Made &#8211;time suffix optional.
+*   Made `--time` suffix optional.

 Bugs fixed

-*   MySQL Archiver could crash on a lock wait timeout when &#8211;txnsize was not set
+*   MySQL Archiver could crash on a lock wait timeout when `--txnsize` was not set

 ### mysql-deadlock-logger